jinjo39/sinatra-using-apis-open-teacher-training/README.md

   end
 end
 ```
 Note that our routes are already defined for us.
-We have the root path which renders the `home.html.erb` view and we have the `post '/moods'` route that will recieve the `POST` request sent when the user fills our the form on the home page, get the giphs using our `Giph` class, and redner the `app/views/giphs/index.html.erb` view page.
+We have the root path which renders the `home.html.erb` view and we have the `post '/moods'` route that will recieve the `POST` request sent when the user fills our the form on the home page, get the giphs using our `Giph` class, and render the `app/views/giphs/index.html.erb` view page.

+### Our Job

+We will need to:

+* Write the `Giph` model to wrap the Giphy API.
+* Add the form for the user's mood input to the homepage.
+* Write the content of the `post '/moods'` route to use the `Giphy` class to retrieve the appropriate giphs based on the user's input.
+* Render the giphs created in the above step on the `app/views/giphs/index.html.erb` page.

+## Instructions

+### Part I: The Model

+Before we worry about any other part of our app, we need our model working.
+The `Giph` model, our API wrapper, contains the core functionality of our application––the request, reception and manipulation of giphs from the Giphy API.

+Run the tests in `spec/01_models/giph_spec.rb` to get started.